 Members of AAA can get discounted Cedar Point tickets here.
 Discounted tickets can also be purchased through regional retailers, like

-Quick Tip: If you are planning a trip to Cedar Point later in the summer, start watching Cedar Point’s website and social media for their Christmas in July ticket sale to score deeply discounted tickets.
+Quick Tip: If you are planning a trip to Cedar Point later in the summer, start watching Cedar Point’s website and social media for their Christmas in July ticket sale to save money at Cedar Point.

 Bring Your Own Food to Cedar Point